clojure-emacs/inf-clojure/README.md

 #### Code Completion

-Code completion is a tricky aspect if you are trying to be as close to a generic repl as possible.
-Planck and lumo repl implementations explicitly provide completion functions in their repl namespaces.
+Code completion is a tricky aspect if you are trying to be as close to a generic REPL as possible.
+Planck and lumo REPL implementations explicitly provide completion functions in their REPL namespaces.
 For clojure, you will need to have a library on your classpath.
 If you are using lein, you already have [clojure-complete](https://github.com/ninjudd/clojure-complete).
 You